IESC’s Innovative BizAIDS Africa Program Reaches 10th Anniversary

-Helping Thousands of Small Businesses in Southern Africa to Cope with the Economic Impact of HIV/AIDS
+Helping Thousands of SMEs in Sub Saharan Africa to Cope with the Economic Impact of HIV/AIDS

 According to Ambassador Tom Miller, President & CEO of IESC, the program has had incredible results.
-“Over the last 10 years, BizAIDS has helped tens of thousands of micro entrepreneurs, small businesses and rural communities in southern Africa cope with the economic impacts of HIV/AIDS, providing long-term stability and growth to support jobs where they are needed most.
-IESC was proud to have set up the program, and we are delighted that – a decade on - it is still being successfully maintained by the local NGOs we assisted in Zambia and in South Africa.”
+‘Over the last 10 years, BizAIDS has helped tens of thousands of micro entrepreneurs, small businesses and rural communities in Sub Saharan Africa cope with the economic impacts of HIV/AIDS, providing long-term stability and growth to support jobs where they are needed most.’

-BizAIDS provides training for small business owners in: (1) business planning; (2) basic information to help prevent the spread of HIV/AIDS; and (3) legal rights and succession planning.
+BizAIDS provides training for small business owners and employees in the following areas: (1) business planning; (2) basic HIV/AIDS information to help prevent the spread of HIV/AIDS; and (3) legal rights, succession planning and opportunities.
+BizAIDS is designed to be locally sustainable and is currently being implemented by local NGOs In Zambia (LEAD/Zambia) and in South Africa (South Africa Business Coalition on HIV/AIDS).